SmithEcophysLab/lab_meeting/Schedule/2021_fall_schedule.md

 No lab meeting (Thanksgiving holiday)

 ### December 1
-Start of finals week- can have final meeting of semester either this week or on November 17
+Start of finals week- decided on no lab meeting